Alaskan grey wolf

 This exhibit is currently in the endangered species display, which shows how customs officers attempt to prevent the trade in these protected animals.
 Other endangered species in the collections include coral, a huge elephant tusk, an alligator handbag and a pickled infant cobra.

-Learn more about wolves by visiting the International Wolf Centre website.
+Learn more about wolves on the International Wolf Centre website.

 Accession number CENM 2000.640